oh2mp/dna/README.md

 ### chrimport.pl
   - A simple perl script that imports Family Finder chromosome browser CSV data to a SQLite3 database.
     See [chrimport.README.md](chrimport.README.md)

+## Other files

+### buildconversion.csv.gz
+  - CSV file that contains positions for RSID's in build 37 and 36